patroni/patroni/docs/dynamic_configuration.rst

 	It is possible to set/override some of the "Local" configuration parameters with environment variables.
 	Environment configuration is very useful when you are running in a dynamic environment and you don't know some of the parameters in advance (for example it's not possible to know you external IP address when you are running inside ``docker``).

-Some of the PostgreSQL parameters must be set to the same value on master and replicas and therefore are only controlled via "Dynamic configuration".
+Some of the Postgres parameters must be set to the same value on master and replicas and therefore are only controlled via "Dynamic configuration".
 Any attemt to change them via "Local configuration" are ignored:

 - max_connections: 100
 - max_locks_per_transaction: 64